47th World Science Fiction Convention: Guests of Honor

 The Stranger Club is the first known science fiction club in the Boston area, and the organizers of Boskone I, New England's first science fiction convention, in 1941.
-Seven surviving members of the latter group attended, including Harry Stubbs (Hal Clement).
+Seven surviving members of the latter group attended, including Harry Stubbs (Hal Clement) and Chandler Davis.

 Awards

 1989 Hugo Awards

 The 1989 Hugo Award base honored the 50th anniversary of both the 1939 New York World's Fair and the first Worldcon.
 The Fair's iconic Trylon and Perisphere were represented with the Hugo Award rocket taking the place of the 610 ft tall Trylon spire.